Building Design

-Building Design, or BD, is a British weekly architectural magazine, based in London.
+Building Design, or BD, is a leading online platform for architectural news, analysis, and commentary, based in London.

 BD was launched in 1969 by publisher Morgan Grampian as a closed circulation weekly at a time when high-tech architecture was just starting to take off.
 It ceased its print edition in March 2014, becoming a digital-only publication.

-Unlike most other architectural publications, BD's editors and staff are mainly journalists rather than architects.
+Unlike some other architectural publications, BD's editors and staff are mainly journalists rather than architects.
 The magazine is free to subscribers and offers limited free access to non-subscribers.
 It is funded by revenue from advertising.